qi-zh/Seq-Stack-Reaction/README.md

 ## Application 1: design of drug-like molecules
 ### Introduction

-The task is to design drug-like molecules with a any given region of drug-likeness (QED) score and logP.
+The task is to design drug-like molecules with any given region of drug-likeness (QED) score and logP.

 ### Download materials